 The Authority is exposed to various risks of loss during the normal course of operations.
 The Authority participates in the County's self-insurance program for property insurance.
 The cost of coverage is recognized as an operating expense in the year incurred.
 The Authority also purchases commercial insurance for catastrophic loss claims.
-No liability is recorded at December 31, 2019 and 2018 for outstanding claims or for any potential claims incurred but not reported as of that date.
+No liability is recorded at December 31, 2020 and 2019 for outstanding claims or for any potential claims incurred but not reported as of that date.

 The Michigan Municipal Risk Management Authority (MMRMA) risk pool program operates as a claims servicing pool for amounts up to member retention limits and operates as a common risk-sharing management program for losses in excess of member retention amounts.
 Although premiums are paid annually to MMRMA that it uses to pay claims up to the retention limits, the ultimate liability for those claims remains with the Authority.
 Settled claims have not exceeded available coverage for any of the last three years.
-There was no estimated claims liability at December 31, 2019 and 2018, and there were no claim payments for the years then ended.
+There was no estimated claims liability at December 31, 2020 and 2019, and there were no claim payments for the years then ended.

-In March 2018, the Gerald R. Ford International Airport Authority was approached by the Michigan Department of Environmental Quality (MDEQ) Remediation and Redevelopment Division, Grand Rapids District Office, regarding historical use of firefighting foam.
+In March 2018, the Gerald R. Ford International Airport Authority was approached by the Michigan Department of Environmental Quality (MDEQ) Remediation and Redevelopment Division.
+Grand Rapids District Office, regarding historical use of firefighting foam.
 In response, the Authority began a stepwise approach to further understand the use of aqueous film-forming foam (AFFF) at the airport.
 Use is generally summarized as follows from our April 13, 2018 response to the MDEQ: "Firefighting materials at the airport (and all U.S. commercial airports) are specified and regulated by the Federal Aviation Administration.
 The military specification (Mil-Spec) specifying which aqueous film-forming foam is permitted to be used pursuant to FAA regulations has changed over time.
 The latest Mil-Spec from September 2016 requires AFFF formulations, and the immediately prior formulation contained some form of per- and polyfluoroalkyl substances (PFAS)."
 There are three main scenarios in which AFFF may be used at an airport: training, equipment testing, and to extinguish fuel-fed fires.
 The Authority has utilized best practices to meet FAA regulations in all of these use scenarios.
-Following the April 2018 letter, the Authority fostered a collaborative effort with regulatory agencies, including the MDEQ, Michigan Department of Health and Human Services, and the Kent County Health Department and conducted numerous water and soil tests in the vicinity of a former on-site firefighter training area.
-This investigation continued through 2019 and is ongoing.
-Management of the Authority is of the opinion that the outcome of legal actions will not have a material effect on the financial position of the Authority and, therefore, has not reflected loss reserves in the financial statements.
+Following the April 2018 letter, the Authority fostered a collaborative effort with regulatory agencies, including the MDEQ, the Michigan Department of Health and Human Services, and the Kent County Health Department, and conducted numerous water and soil tests in the vicinity of a former on-site firefighter training area.
+This investigation continued through 2020 and is ongoing.
+Management of the Authority is working closely and diligently with local, state, and federal agencies with an interest in bringing this matter to an acceptable conclusion for all parties involved.
+At this time, it is the opinion of the Authority that the outcome of any legal proceedings is unknown, and, therefore, the Authority has not reflected any loss reserves in the financial statements.